Yatin-Bajaj/NODE-REST-SERVICE-WITH-POSTGRESQL/README.md

 Instructions on how to use the project:

 1. Run the project: `npm start`
-2. Open the project in a web browser: `http://localhost:3000/`
+2. Open Your terminal - you will be prompted with : `http://localhost:3000/`
+3. You are ready to go.
+4. start sending request

 # API Reference